-Per Share To tal
+Per S hare Total

 Without With Without With

 Option to Option to Option to Option to

 Purchase Purchase Purchase Purchase

 Additional Additional Additional Additional

 Shares Shares Shares Shares

 Underwriting discounts and commissions paid by us \$ \$ \$ \$

-We estimate that our total expenses for this offering, excluding the underwriting discounts and commissions, will be approximately \$ to reimburse the underwriters for certain FINRA-related expenses incurred by them in connection with this offering in an amount up to \$
+We estimate that our total expenses for this offering, excluding the underwriting discounts and commissions, will be approximately \$4,350,000.
+We have also agreed to reimburse the underwriters for certain FINRA-related expenses incurred by them in connection with this offering in an amount up to \$30,000.